What Is A Cross-Functional Team?

 But, it’s the opposite.
 Cross-border collaboration itself presents a great opportunity for experimenting with cross-functional team management.

 Why?
-Because you can augment your in-house people with the missing expertise — software engineers.
+Because you can augment your in-house people with the missing expertise — Software Engineers.
 By engaging different roles from your end (for example, product management and sales), you can:

 • Create a more complete list of requirements for the project